Rams receivers in flux: Woods tears ACL, Beckham practices

-And they’ve only got two days to figure out how to overcome this upheaval in their next game.
+And they’ve only got two days to figure out how to overcome this upheaval before the next game in their Super Bowl chase.

-Receiver Robert Woods is out for the season after tearing a knee ligament in practice, coach Sean McVay confirmed Saturday.
+Receiver Robert Woods is out for the season after tearing a ligament in his left knee during practice, coach Sean McVay confirmed Saturday.

 ”You’re sick for Robert,” McVay said. ”He’s epitomized everything that’s been right about this place.
 Such a great competitor.
 Such a tough competitor.
 It’s so unfortunate.”